When Meth Addiction Turns Violent

 How to Get Help for Meth Rage

 Being addicted to meth is scary.
-All control is lost, and you feel as if you’re being directed solely by your meth addiction.
+All control is lost, and you feel you’re being directed solely by your meth addiction.
 Even if you were a person who had emotional intelligence or was laid back and reserved, it could bring out the worst.

 If you’re also beginning to have violent outbursts while using meth, you must know that it will only worsen with time if you don’t get help.
 Unfortunately, there’s no easy way out or answer to resolve meth-induced rage.

 The best and only way to truly resolve meth rage is to seek help for your meth addiction.
 The longer you wait, the worse your life can become.
-If you have a violent outburst on meth and do something that you regret, you could end up in prison.
+If you have a violent outburst on meth and do something you regret, you could end up in prison.

-We hear about people doing awful things while high on meth in the news.
+We hear people doing awful things while high on meth in the news.
 It’s not too far-fetched to think that it could happen to you if you don’t get help.

 - When Addiction Gets Violent: Get Help And Get Out | Semel Institute for Neuroscience and Human Behavior (ucla.edu)

 - Don’t Blame Amygdala for Meth Users’ Aggression | Psychiatric News (psychiatryonline.org)